Getting Paid

 But I Don't Have Time to Write All That

 Yeah, we know.
-You just finished 8 hours in a crawlspace.
+You just finished 8 hours pulling a front cover.
 The last thing you want to do is spend 30 minutes writing a detailed invoice on your phone.

 That's exactly why MTQ Now exists.
-You talk about what you did — "repipe kitchen, replaced 40 feet of galvanized with copper, 22 joints, pressure tested, 8 hours" — and it generates a professional, line-itemed invoice with labor breakdown, materials, and verification details.
+You talk about what you did — "timing chain on an Explorer, replaced chains guides and tensioners, resealed the front cover, test drove 10 miles, 8 hours" — and it generates a professional, line-itemed invoice with labor breakdown, materials, and verification details.
 In about 30 seconds.

 No templates.
 No spreadsheets.
 No typing with greasy hands.
 Just speak naturally about the job and get an invoice that actually gets paid.